Choosing What is Displayed

 Select the "History" item to see the repository's full commit log - including local branches, remote branches, and tags.

-Select a particular branch or tag to see the history of only this ref.
-E.g. if you select the local branch "master", you will only get a list of commits from this branch's history.
+Select one or multiple local or remote branches or tags to see a combined history of only these refs.
+E.g. if you select the local branches "master" and "feature/login" as well as the remote branch "origin/develop", you will only get a list of commits from these three branches.

 Unpushed / Unpulled Commits

 If a branch tracks another one, Tower can show you the differing commits - those that are present on one, but not on the other.
 In other words, it displays commits that haven't yet been pulled from / pushed to its counterpart branch.

 This information can only be displayed when just a single branch is selected in the sidebar.
 The numbers are based on the last sync with the remote repository (most notably via a Fetch operation).